brightyorcerf/ASTonal/README.md

 ---

-## terminal design system & crt visuals
+## Terminal design system & crt visuals

 The visual language is synthwave on black.
 One background color.
 Five semantic accent colors.
 No decorative gradients, no illustration, no iconography.
 Every visual element either communicates state or gets removed.